noxthot/ss22_julia_workshop/pages/datascience/datasets.md

 $~$
 }

 When using different algorithms, we always have to keep in mind in which format and shape our data is stored.
 Different algorithms have different requirements.
-Sometimes observations have to be stored rowwise (each observation in a separate row), sometimes they have to be stored columnwise.
+Sometimes observations have to be stored row wise (each observation in a separate row), sometimes they have to be stored column wise.
 Some algorithms require a `Matrix` and others a `DataFrame`.